getredash/redash/README.md

 ```bash
 cp rd_service/settings_example.py rd_service/settings.py
 ```
-> It's highly recommended that the user you use to connect to the data database (the one you query) is read-only.
+It's highly recommended that the user you use to connect to the data database (the one you query) is read-only.
+3. Create the operational databases from rd_service/data/tables.sql
 3. Install `npm` packages (mainly: Bower & Grunt):
 ```bash
 cd rd_ui